syncfusion/blazor-docs/src/richtexteditor/rich-text-editor/how-to/add-google-fonts.md

 # Add Google fonts

 To use web fonts in Rich Text Editor, the web fonts need not to be present in the local machine.
-To add the web fonts to Rich Text Editor, refer to the web font links and add the font names in the `FontFamily` property.
+To add the web fonts to Rich Text Editor, refer to the web font links and add the font names in the `RichTextEditorFontFamily` tag.

 ```csharp